-Tuna Pasta Bake - Easy Cheesy Family Friendly Recipe
+Easiest Ever Tuna Pasta Bake Recipe

-- 300 g Pasta shapes
+- 300 g Pasta shapes See notes.

-- 2 Cloves Garlic Peeled and chopped
+- 2 tsp Garlic powder

-- 2 tbsp Tomato puree Optional, if you have it
+- 3 tbsp Tomato puree

 - 1 tbsp Oregano

-- 125 g Mature cheddar cheese grated
+- 150 g Mature cheddar cheese Grated

-Cook the pasta according to pack instructions, add the broccoli into the boiling water with the pasta about 4 minutes before the end of it's cooking time.
+- Cook the pasta according to pack instructions.
+Add the broccoli into the boiling water with the pasta about 4 minutes before the end of its cooking time.